Azure/openai-samples/Basic_Samples/AAD_Integration/setup_aad.md

 ## Prerequisites

-1. API access.
-You need to be authorized by your team's API administrator to use the API.
-See [team API administrators](team_contacts.md).
-2. API endpoint URL.
-This is the URL of the API endpoint for your team.
-See [team API administrators](team_contacts.md).
-3. API engine name, also known as model deployment name.
-This should be `dv3` for most users.
-Follow instructions from your [team API administrators](team_contacts.md).
-4. Azure CLI.
+1. Azure CLI.
 You need to have the Azure CLI installed on your machine.
 See [Install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).
-5. Azure Identity Python package.
+2. Azure Identity Python package.
 You need to have the Azure Identity Python package installed on your machine for the Python examples.
     * [Setup Python environment](setup_python_env.md) describes how to set up a Python virtual environment and install the required package.
     * For details on the Azure Identity package, see [Azure Identity for Python](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python).
-6. For the CLI examples, you need to have the `jq` command installed on your machine.
+3. For the CLI examples, you need to have the `jq` command installed on your machine.
 See [jq](https://stedolan.github.io/jq/).

 ## Storing your API endpoint URL